St Edmund's Memorial, Hoxne

 St Edmund's Memorial, Hoxne is a memorial which claims to mark the spot where St Edmund was killed by the Vikings in the Suffolk village of Hoxne.
 The monument is a Grade II listed building located in a field 95m east of Abbey Hill.
 The monument refers to an oak tree which fell under its own weight in the mid nineteenth century.
+Hoxne has traditionally been seen as the site of Haegelisdun where Edmund was recorded to have died and buried before he was translated to Beodricesworth monastery in modern day Bury St Edmunds, although this view is now disputed.

 The legend

 Edmund was King of East Anglia and in 865 faced an invasion by a Viking force known as the Great Heathen Army.
 The Anglo-Saxon Chronicle simply notes that King Edmund fought the Vikings while they wintered at Thetford in 869 and was defeated and killed.
 However subsequent documentation offers greater detail and contributed to the medieval Cult of St Edmund.
 In the 10th century Abbo of Fleury wrote the Passio Sancti Eadmundi, which the local legend to some extent matches.
 According to Abbo, Edmund chose not to fight the Vikings, but rather chose the role of a martyr.